Eat a healthy diet

 Eating plenty of vegetables and fruits is likely to reduce the risk of cancer of the mouth, throatoesophagus, stomachbreast, lung, and bowel.

 Recommendation: Eat plenty of vegetables, legumes and fruits.
 Adults should eat at least 5 serves of vegetables and 2 serves of fruit each day.
-Eat a variety of vegetables and fruit – it doesn't matter if they're fresh, tinned or, frozen or dried – it all counts.
+Eat a variety of vegetables and fruit – it doesn't matter if they're fresh, tinned or, frozen – it all counts.

 A serve size is about the same as an adult's handful, so adults should eat 5 handfuls of vegetables and 2 handfuls of fruit daily.